informalsystems/quint/doc/rfc008-managing-apalache.md

 We choose managed options for obtaining and launching Apalache from Quint, while still providing a non-managed option:

+1. To give the user more control over their system, or as a development setup, Quint tries to connect to an already running instance of Shai.
+   - This enables launching Shai by the OS (§3.1.1), the user (§3.1.2), or – if we include a flag to point to a remote Shai instance – enables use of a remote SaaS endpoint (§3.2.5).
+   - If using this option, the user is left in charge of maintaining compatible versions of Quint and Apalache on their system.
+   - If connection fails, we fall back to the fully-managed option below.
-1. Primarily, Quint uses a Quint-managed, on-demand instance of Shai:
+2. If no already-running Apalache server is detected, we use a Quint-managed, on-demand instance of Shai:
-   1. If not present, Quint fetches a compatible Apalache release from Github, using [Github's REST API endpoint][] and/or [`octokit/request.js`][] and unpacks it into a local installation directory.
+   1. If not present on disk, Quint fetches a compatible Apalache release from Github and unpacks it into a local installation directory.
+The Apalache version has been hardcoded in the Quint source code.
       - This can be scripted etirely from NodeJS, foregoing the need to wrap a third-party package manager binary.
+      - Hardcoding the Apalache version is a tradeoff wrt the Github API rate limiting (see §3.2.4) – in principle, we would prefer to pin a minor release (§3.3.4) and use [Github's REST API endpoint][] and/or [`octokit/request.js`][] to determine the appropriate version.
    2. Apalache's JRE dependency is taken care of by adding a check for a `java` executable in `$PATH` to [the `apalache-mc` runner script](https://github.com/informalsystems/apalache/blob/df7adb8b42b6487de9764162f338935121d07a3c/src/universal/bin/apalache-mc#L53).
       - This shall print instructions for obtaining a JRE, if none is detected.
-2. Quint launches an on-demand instance of this local installation by spawning `apalache-mc server` in a separate process[^1].
+3. Quint launches an on-demand instance of this local installation by spawning `apalache-mc server` in a separate process[^1].
    - Such a process is spawned for each invocation of the `verify` command, and torn down immediately after the RPC response.